afni/afni_doc/helper_tutorial_rst_scripts/_README.txt

 # ------------------ Guide to environs + keywords ---------------------------

 re. shebang : A shebang ('#!/bin/tcsh') is expected at the top of the MARK file.
-              Gets echoed into the output tcsh script.
+              Gets echoed into the top of the output tcsh script.

 re. code    : All text outside of special env or not on a keyword-flagged
               line is assumed to be CODE, which is executable.
 It will be